 As soon as you hit the final # sign, the phone will show you the IMEI, which stands for International Mobile Equipment Identity.
 Essentially, the IMEI is a unique serial number, often referred to as a device identifier, and it is used to identify phones on wireless networks.

 Carriers use the IMEI to see if a phone is active on their network.
 And, in cases where an IMEI has been reported as lost or stolen, they can also block the phone from being used.
-This is why it is very important to always check a phone’s IMEI before you buy (or to buy from a marketplace that handles that check).
+This is why it is very important to always check a phone’s IMEI before you buy (or to buy from a marketplace, such as Swappa, that handles that check).

 One tip to keep in mind is that some phones have two IMEI numbers.
 For example, if you are checking a newer iPhone (Xr, XS, XS Max, or later), there will be a Primary SIM and a Digital SIM (also known as eSIM).
 You may also see these listed as being IMEI1 and IMEI2.
 This next part should go without saying, but if there is more than one IMEI you should make sure to run a check on each.